biswaranjanray/springboot-jpa-multi-datasource/README.md

 # springboot-jpa-multi-datasource
-This project shows how to configure multiple databases in a spring boot application
+This project demonstrates how to configure multiple databases in a spring boot application with spring data jpa.